 Sure, you can find “omnichannel” tools that purport to solve all your support team’s needs: We’re a help desk!
 That integrates with social media!
 But wait, there’s more … we’re also your company’s phone support solution!
 It slices; it dices!
 Did we mention chat?
 Also makes julienne fries!

 The one-and-done temptation of an omnichannel support tool can be hard to resist, when startup costs initially appear lower and you’ve eliminated the need to make tedious choices among other more specialized tools.
-The reality is that since no two companies are alike, it’s practically impossible to find a one-size-fits-all, customer support solution.
+Since no two companies are alike, however, it can be challenging to find a one-size-fits-all customer support solution.
 And even if you do, you may find yourself locked into an increasingly expensive system whose features lag behind what standalone tools can offer.
-Most teams are better off choosing a help desk, then building a custom multi-channel support stack around it.
+Many teams are better off choosing a help desk, then building a custom multi-channel support stack around it.